Frequently asked questions

 What is INSPIRE and what am I expected to do?

 INSPIRE is an EU Directive, written into Scottish law in 2009, that dictates that all public sector organisations must publish their environmental spatial datasets as discovery services i.e. metadata records, view services i.e. web map services, and download services i.e. web feature services.
 INSPIRE also specifies data transformations, though these are very complex so we are taking a pragmatic approach to this aspect.
+The Spatial Hub will meet all of Scottish local authority’s INSPIRE obligations so long as they keep supplying us with up-to-date data.

 If I upload my local authority's data will it meet my INSPIRE obligations?